Photography: Noah Valentyn

 Interview: Paul Hofman

-Representing Amsterdam, he was there in Washington DC when the Netherlands was awarded the Gay Games.
-With the award, the city and Jip van Leeuwen made history.
+As Amsterdam’s representative he was in Washington DC when the Gay Games were awarded to the Netherlands.
+With that decision the city — and Jip van Leeuwen himself — made history.

-Twenty years later, the then director of Sport of Amsterdam Jip van Leeuwen (75) is one of the ambassadors of Pride Amsterdam.
-Over the past decades, this sportsman at heart has seen many changes in sport.
-But have we reached our goal of full acceptance?
-"No, we are far from it," he says.
+Twenty years later, former Amsterdam Director of Sport Jip van Leeuwen (75) is one of Pride Amsterdam’s ambassadors.
+Over the past decades this lifelong sportsman has witnessed many changes in sport.
+But have we reached full acceptance?
+“No, we are far from there.”

-From his home, he has a beautiful view of Amsterdam's city centre.
-Enthusiastically, the sports icon talks about his life, the Gay Games and the upcoming Pride Amsterdam.
-Being asked to be one of the faces of the Pride took him quite by surprise.
-"Do you know I was stunned?
-Because of my health, I hesitated for a while but my husband firmly told me to say yes unconditionally."
+From his home he has a beautiful view over Amsterdam’s city centre.
+The sports icon enthusiastically talks about his life, the Gay Games and the upcoming Pride Amsterdam.
+He was quite surprised to be asked to be one of Pride’s faces.
+“You know, I was astonished.
+Because of my health I hesitated for a moment, but my husband insisted I say yes unconditionally.”

-With great pleasure, he looks back on that period when Amsterdam was for a moment the centre of gay Holland.
-From the centre spot in a packed Arena, the then mayor Patijn addressed the stadium filled with 'pink' athletes.
-In addition to the performance of the successful Weather Girls, his speech made a deep impression on Jip.
-Thanks to the cooperation of almost all sports associations, the Games became a resounding success.
-Jip van Leeuwen received a royal honour for it.
+He fondly recalls the time when Amsterdam briefly became the centre of gay Netherlands.
+From the halfway line in a packed Arena the then-mayor Patijn addressed a stadium filled with ‘pink’ athletes.
+His speech — alongside the performance by the successful Weather Girls — left a deep impression on Jip.
+Thanks to the cooperation of nearly all sports federations the Games were a resounding success.
+Jip van Leeuwen received a royal honour for his efforts.

-This year, 'heroes' are the theme of Pride.
-When we ask him who his heroes are, he doesn't hesitate for a moment.
-"Those are two men: John Blankenstein and my Martin.
-As an openly pink referee in professional football and activist, John has meant a lot in the fight for the acceptance of homosexuality within top sport."
-In this area, Van Leeuwen says much has changed although he admits that "we are far from there".
-He notes that the subject is still fraught: you can forget about a top career within a club, he says softly.
-"But it is simply proven that once you come out of the closet, you perform better."
-During his own sporting career as a top handball player, Van Leeuwen was anxiously in the closet.
+This year the Pride theme is ‘heroes’.
+When asked who his heroes are he does not hesitate.
+“There are two men: John Blankenstein and my Martin.
+As an openly gay referee in professional football and as an activist, John has meant a great deal in the fight for acceptance of homosexuality in top-level sport.”
+In this area, From Leeuwen says a lot has changed, though he admits “we are still far from done.”
+He notes the topic remains sensitive: a top career within a club?
+Forget it, he says quietly.
+“But it’s proven that once you’ve come out, you perform better.”
+During his own career as a top handball player From Leeuwen remained firmly in the closet.

-Another hero who is everything to him is his husband Martin.
-"Without him, I wouldn't be here anymore," he says.
+Another hero who means everything to him is his husband Martin.
+“Without him, I wouldn’t be here anymore.”

-"Whichever way you look at it, LGBTI people have become more visible in sport.
-It is fantastic what we have achieved so far but sometimes we want to go too fast."
-That he can contribute to Pride through his contribution makes him happy.
-"Whoever you are, sport is for all of us."
-His husband Martin looks on approvingly.
+“One way or another, LGBTI people have become more visible in sport.
+What we’ve achieved so far is wonderful, but sometimes we move too fast.”
+That he can contribute to Pride through his involvement makes him happy.
+“Whoever you are, sport is for all of us.”
+His husband Martin watches approvingly.

 “MY HUSBAND AND GAY FOOTBALL REFEREE JOHN BLANKENSTEIN ARE MY HEROES”